 Winter can be a gloomy time, and if the public school kids are out playing in the white stuff, your kids will want to be too.
 We don’t do snow days often, but we always do on the first snow of the year, or if we just need a day to go out and have fun.
 This break from school can be good for the kids, and lets them enjoy something that we always looked forward to as kids, the occasional snow day!

 So, the next time the white stuff hits your neighborhood, consider letting your homeschool students have a snow day!
-Consider the case for snow days, and the fact that the day can be a free day for you or a day to plan ahead for the rest of the school year, and a refresher for your students.
+There are good things about snow days.
+In fact, the day can be a free day for you or a day to plan ahead for the rest of the school year, and a refresher for your students.
 And as a bonus, it will make you the coolest homeschool mom ever in your kid’s eyes 😉